 You can also buy a ring light or a set of box lights to create more light to fill up a room, if you want to shot during the day without worrying about inconsistent light.

-Props – Hopefully you saw me and Shahira’s outing a few weeks ago on our instagram stories.
-We went to Primark and Tiger to do some browsing.
-We spoke about using products from Primark’s home ware section for blog photos, Tiger has great seasonal props.
-If you missed our instagram stories don’t worry we will be out and about again very soon.
+Props – Use products from Primark’s home ware section for blog photos, Tiger has great seasonal items that can be used as propz.
 Use what you have at home; books, empty jars, food, plants, framed pictures, clothes to add in different patterns and textures, and you can use jewellery.

 You can read Saira’s post How I Take My Blog Photos for some more help regarding lighting and props.